Shipping attacks off Dover and Portland.

 2. Junkers Ju 87 Stuka dive bombers during the Battle of Britain, 1940.

 3. HMS Vanessa (D29) docked at Blackwell.
-She and the destroyer HMS Gallant (H59) were escorting Convoy CW 6, codenamed BREAD, in the English Channel on 13 July 1940 when it came under German air attack shortly after leaving Dover.
+She and the destroyer HMS Gallant (H59) were escorting a convoy in the English Channel on 13 July 1940 when it came under German air attack shortly after leaving Dover.
 A bomb landed in the water six yards (5.5 meters) astern of Vanessa, knocking her propellers out of service.
 The destroyer HMS Griffin (H31) towed her to port.
 Vanessa underwent repairs at Chatham Dockyard, which were not completed until 4 November 1940. © IWM (A 9503)

 4. British troops with a partly-camouflaged crash-landed Heinkel He 111 of Stab./KG 55 shot down by Hurricanes of No. 43 Squadron during an armed reconnaissance sortie to Southampton on 13 July 1940.
 Dumping its bomb load, the crippled aircraft made a forced landing in a Hampshire meadow beside the Hambleton to Farnham road at Hipley, just opposite the Horse and Jockey pub.
 One of the crew had been killed, three others injured and one escaped unharmed. © IWM (HU 7963)